 Magnesium helps your body produce energy and synthesize DNA and antioxidants.
 It ensures your heart, muscles and nerves work properly, and it’s essential for building strong bones.

-A 2013 review in PLoS One reported that getting enough magnesium may reduce the risk of stroke, coronary heart disease and death from cardiovascular disease by 15 percent.
+A 2013 review in PLoS One reported that getting enough magnesium may reduce the risk of stroke, coronary heart disease and death from cardiovascular disease.

 Pumpkin kernels make a significant dent in your recommended daily intake of magnesium because an ounce provides 39 percent of the daily value.
 If you eat an ounce of whole seeds, you’ll still get 19 percent of the daily value.